How Money Ranked the 2022 Best Colleges

 • Earnings 10 years after college entry (25%).
 This measure, from the U.S. Department of Education’s College Scorecard, captures the median earnings of federal financial aid recipients at each college 10 years after the student started.

-• Graduates’ earnings adjusted for majors (20%).
-This takes a weighted average salary for each college, using earnings data from the College Scorecard, and compares it with colleges that graduate students in a similar mix of majors.
+• Graduates’ earnings adjusted for majors (10%).
+This takes a weighted average salary for each college, using program-level earnings data from the College Scorecard, and compares it with colleges that graduate students in a similar mix of majors.

-• Economic mobility index (10%).
-We included new data provided by Third Way that measures a college’s share of students from low- and moderate-income backgrounds as well as the cost and payoff of a degree for those students.
+• Economic mobility index (15%).
+We included data provided by Third Way that measures a college’s share of students from low- and moderate-income backgrounds as well as the cost and payoff of a degree for those students.

 For a more detailed description of the methodology, read on.

-The Best Colleges for Your Money rankings combine the most accurate pricing estimates available with indicators of alumni financial success, along with an analysis of how much value a college adds when compared to other schools that take in similar students.
+The Best Colleges ratings combine the most accurate pricing estimates available with indicators of alumni financial success, along with an analysis of how much value a college adds when compared to other schools that take in similar students.

 Value-added measures are a way to capture some parts of a college’s quality that more commonly used metrics can’t capture.
 They give an indication of how a college affects graduates’ outcomes, rather than simply rewarding colleges that admit the highest-performing students.

-To ensure that we fairly compared apples to apples, we decided that to be included in our rankings, a college must meet these criteria:
+To ensure that we fairly compared apples to apples, a college must meet these criteria to be included in our universe:

 • Be a public or private nonprofit college in the United States that enrolls freshmen.

-• Have at least 500 in-person undergraduate students, of whom at least 150 are full-time first-time (FTFT) undergraduate students to ensure there are enough students in the graduation rate cohort to have reliable data.
+• Have at least 500 in-person undergraduate students or at least 150 full-time, first-time (FTFT) students to ensure there are enough students in the graduation rate cohort to have reliable data.

 • Charge tuition in dollars.
 We screened out military academies that require a commitment of service in exchange for free tuition because we don’t know how to value the cost of the time commitment and risk.

 • Have sufficient data to be analyzed.
-Any college missing graduation rates was removed from our universe.
-And any college missing more than six metrics was removed from the final ranking.
+Any college missing graduation rates or historical data needed for our value-added model was removed from our universe, and any college missing more than 5 metrics was removed from the final ranking.

 • Not show signs of financial distress, as defined by having at least two of the following indicators: Low ratings by any of the three major bond-rating agencies, warnings from accreditors, or being placed on “heightened cash management 2” by the U.S. Department of Education.